php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

        name (a "qualified name") corresponds to at least one "base directory".

-    2. The contiguous sub-namespace names after the "qualified name" correspond to subdirectories of matching case within a "base directory", in which the namespace separators represent directory separators.
+    2. The contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within a "base directory", in which the namespace separators represent directory separators.
+The subdirectory name MUST match the case of the sub-namespace names.

-    3. The terminating class name corresponds to a file name of matching case ending in `.php`.
+    3. The terminating class name corresponds to a file name ending in `.php`.
+       The file name MUST match the case of the terminating class name.

 4. Autoloader implementations MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.